 - Price: $449

 We think this beauty is one of the best tents out there, no matter the category.
-A true do-er, whether you’re looking for an ultralight hiking tent or long-term traveling, you’d be crazy not to have a tent like this one in your backpack.
+A true do-er, whether you’re looking for an ultralight hiking tent or long-term travelling, you’d be crazy not to have a tent like this one in your backpack.

 It deftly balances comfort and lightweight qualities.
 While upwards of 1 kilo heavier than the lightest packs on our list, there is considerably more interior space in the Hubba Hubba.
 Loads of 2-person tents may really mean one person and a dog, but this MSR option has enough room for two people and their gear to fit easily enough.